Balance Balls for Exercise: What Actually Works

 - Foam rolling after balance ball sessions addresses the hip, back, and shoulder tension that stability training creates.

-- Use the right size ball (thighs parallel to floor when seated) and limit desk-sitting to 20-30 minute intervals.
+- Use the right size ball (thighs parallel to floor when seated) and don't sit on one all day at your desk.

 ## The Bottom Line